 While there are many servers where the traditional shoot-on-sight mentality exists, Rust has plenty of havens for those looking for a more civilised lifestyle.
 You can find player-created towns, complete with attempts at government, trading, and even prisons.
 It’s one of the nicest reminders that if people pull together and share their resources, fantastic achievements can be made.

 Rust underwent a massive overhaul that saw most of the original game scrapped in favour of a slightly new approach and completely new base code.
 The change ripped out quite a lot of the game’s core features, such as zombies and rad towns, but over time they’ve gradually been reapplied alongside new ideas.
 Rust remains one of the most played games on Steam, and if you’re one of them, be sure to check out these useful Rust console commands.

 The most horrifying idea of actual survival is having to do it on your lonesome.
 That’s exactly what Don’t Starve makes you do, as it’s an entirely solo experience.
 The terror of having to fend for yourself in the wild is thankfully offset by the lovely Tim Burton-style 2D art, and the collection of utterly bizarre creatures that are lurking in this sepia-tone world.
 Werepigs, Beargers, Deerclopses, and many more absurd monsters roam the land looking to make things difficult for you.

 Don’t Starve focuses heavily on crafting to make your way through life, and so much of your time is spent harvesting raw materials – just like a crafting game.
-But rather than crafting houses like in Rust and Minecraft, Don’t Starve is all about the tools and contraptions you can make.
+But rather than crafting houses like in Rust and Minecraft, this indie game is all about the tools and contraptions you can make.
 The Science Machine and Alchemy Engine will become your best friends, before making way for ancient wonders and the art of magic.
 Like Minecraft, Don’t Starve happily embraces the mad and the mystical, and is all the more enjoyable for it.